 Recalling bills after approval.
 After bills have been passed by both houses, signed by the presiding officers of each house, and sent to the governor, errors may be found that require correction.
 Nonsubstantive errors may be corrected by recalling a bill from the governor through passage of a concurrent resolution.
 The concurrent resolution typically requests the governor to return the bill and authorizes the presiding officers to remove their signatures.

 Once recalled, the bill is in the same position in the legislative process as it was before being signed by the presiding officers.
 If the House voted last to approve the bill, then the House must vote to reconsider its vote on third reading and final passage and amend the bill.
 However, for relatively simple corrections, the concurrent resolution may direct that the chief clerk of the House or the Senate enrolling clerk (depending on whether it is a House or Senate bill) simply correct the final, enrolled version of the bill and send it back to the governor.
 However, if the governor already has signed the bill, any corrections must be made by a separate bill amending the original bill.

 Effective date of bills.
-Bills that are finally approved become law on the 91st day after the final day of the session in which they were enacted, which will be Monday, August 29, for bills enacted during the 2011 regular session.
+Bills that are finally approved become law on the 91st day after the final day of the session in which they were enacted, which will be Monday, August 31, for bills enacted during the 2015 regular session.
 There are three exceptions:

-- a bill may specify a later effective date; - the general appropriations act takes effect immediately (Constitution, Art.
+- 1. a bill may specify a later effective date; - 2. the general appropriations act takes effect immediately (Constitution, Art.
 3, sec.
 39; Rule 8, sec.
-19); and - a bill may take effect before the 91st day after adjournment if it was passed by at least a twothirds record vote of the members in each house (100 votes in the House, 21 in the Senate) (Rule 8, sec.
-19).
+19); and - 3. a bill may take effect before the 91st day after adjournment if it was passed by at least a two-thirds record vote of the members in each house (100 votes in the House, 21 in the Senate) (Rule 8, sec.
+19; Senate Rule, 16.05).

 Another method for allowing bills to take immediate effect is to use a separate bill to amend the original bill and provide for its immediate effect.
-For controversial bills such as tax measures, members might prefer not to vote for the original bill but may be willing to vote for a separate bill solely to give the original bill immediate effect.

-Joint resolutions to amend the Constitution take effect when the governor issues a proclamation that the official vote canvass confirmed voter approval, unless a later date is specified (Constitution, Art.
+A joint resolution to amend the Constitution takes effect when a majority of voters approve, unless a later date is specified (Constitution, Art.
 17, sec.
 1(c)).
+The governor issues a proclamation following the election to announce that the official vote canvass confirmed voter approval.